-** 2017 CBP, ZBP, and NES have been released but make use of a new Census suppression methodology which suppresses data far more heavily than in the past.
+* 2018 ZBP has been released but makes use of a new Census suppression methodology which suppresses data far more heavily than in the past.
 Emsi is currently working on new methodology that will allow us to calculate ZIP-level employment differently.

 ** O*NET 25.1 has been released.
 This is the first release to use O*NET codes tied to the new 2018 SOC codes.
 Emsi is currently working to update O*NET classification taggers to be compatible with the 25.1 release.
 When this is finished, all Emsi data (postings, profiles, core LMI) will be updated to the 25.1 classification.

 *** US Patents are currently only available via API.

 This section contains release notes for past dataruns.